-It's only true if you falsely believe that 1) all lab tests MUST be optimized and 2) that T4 somehow provides benefit to the body that you can't get with T3.
+It’s only true if you falsely believe that 1) all lab tests MUST be optimized and 2) that T4 somehow provides benefits to the body that you can’t get with T3.

-The stance that the TSH doesn't matter is a poor one to take because there are some documented consequences to suppressing the TSH long-term (3) in certain people.
+The stance that TSH doesn’t matter is a poor one to take because there are some documented consequences to suppressing TSH long-term (3) in certain people.

 Suppressing your TSH doesn’t guarantee that you will have negative consequences but it does increase your risk.

-You can't just wave away that data because you don't like it and because you think that your T4 and T3 take precedent over the TSH.
+You can’t just wave away that data because you don’t like it and because you think that your T4 and T3 take precedence over the TSH.

-I would recommend exercising caution against this type of thinking and never completely disregard any thyroid lab test just because it doesn't fit your current understanding of thyroid function.
+I would recommend exercising caution against this type of thinking and never completely disregarding any thyroid lab test just because it doesn’t fit your current understanding of thyroid function.

 What should you be looking at instead?